gkrcc53/bcd_clock/README.md

 ST7735 displays come in many flavors.
 There are multiple internal initialization routines and options that need to be correct for error free display.
-If the display generally works, but small border issues are visible, try modifying the offset setting in the configuration file.
+If the display generally works, but small border issues are visible, try modifying the offset setting in the display configuration file.
 See the header of the dal_st7735.py for more information.

 The WS2812 driver uses a single GPIO pin to send data to the 2D LED panel.
 Since the Raspberry Pi PICO 2W uses 3.3V logic levels, a level shifter is necessary to correctly drive the data signal.
-With minor modifications, this driver should work with any size display.
-The microprocessor may not support the 5V current drain necessary to drive your specific WS2812 2D display panel correctly.
+With minor modifications, this driver should work with any compatible 2D display.
+The microprocessor may not support the 5V current drain necessary to drive your specific display panel correctly.
 If so, use an external 5V power source.
 Running the application as is, my 16x16 panel typically draws about 240mA, the 8x8 panel draws about 75mA.
 The default LED intensity is reduced significantly in the base driver.
 The current can be further reduced by changing the frame color